LukusCRichards/Year-2-Semester-2-Learning-Journal.md/Semester 2 Learning Journal.md

 I thought the problem for the first error was because was because of the zoom in, as the camera that is used to cause damage is not longer used when zoomed in.
 A while later, I realised that the real reason was because of the animation conditions in the script, because before the weapon reloads, it looks for the animation before finishing the reload.
 Commenting it out fixed it, but now it no longer plays the animation.

 I thought the problem for the second error was because it had nothing to refer to, and that I needed to create a new Camera variable for the Gun script to use, but this did not work as it still did not deal damage.

+## Tuesday 23rd March 2021

+As I was trying to figure out why the Gun script no longer fired when zoomed in, I figured out the reason why it didn't work: the objects of the weapon were blocking the Raycasts through their colliders.
+It turned out that Raycasts will interact with anything that has a collider component, whether it is set as a trigger or not.
+So the only way to make sure that it weapon stopped blocking the Raycast was to remove or disable their colliders.